The Guide to Students' Most Frequently Asked Questions

 What if I didn't take an elective in the semester when it was required, or I failed or dropped an elective?

-are specific elective registration dates for students who are taking an elective outside of the semester when electives are offered in their program.
+specific elective registration dates for students who are taking an elective outside of the semester when electives are offered in their program.
 These course offerings are also subject to availability.
-It is strongly recommended that you
+It is strongly recommended that you take your

 GO Transit Passes

 How do I get a student rate to travel on GO Transit?

 Full-time George Brown students are eligible for GO Transit student fares via the PRESTO card, where you can save over 15% on travel via GO Rail and GO Bus.
 Further details on GO's Student ID program can be found on the GO Transit website